-In 2011, First United Methodist Church of Allen celebrated 130 years of ministry to our members & to the community.
-Below is a brief history of the Methodist faith in the United States and our United Methodist Congregation in Allen, Texas.
+In 2011, First United Methodist Church of Allen celebrated 130 years of ministry to our members and to the community.
+The timeline below is brief history of the Methodist faith in the United States and our United Methodist Congregation in Allen, Texas.

 1784—The Christmas Conference in Baltimore, MD, formally established the Methodist Episcopal Church (ME) in America.
 John Wesley, Methodism’s founding father, once stated that 12 people are required to organize a local church.

 1844—Prior to the Civil War the Methodist Church in America split into two churches, South and North, and these did not formally rejoin again until 1939.